GraphBLAS/LAGraph/README.md

 # LAGraph

-This is a library plus a test harness for collecting algorithms that use the GraphBLAS.
-It contains the following files and folders:
+LAGraph is a draft library plus a test harness for collecting algorithms that use the GraphBLAS.

+Since it's a draft, it contains are many draft/experimental codes with known sub-par performance.
+Performance of the best methods is highly sensitive on which version of SuiteSparse:GraphBLAS is being used, as well.
+No one other than the authors of this code are aware of which methods are the best, and how to achieve that performance.

+Thus, do not benchmark LAGraph on your own without asking the authors first.

+LAGraph contains the following files and folders:

     CMakeLists.txt: a CMake script for compiling.
 Do not run cmake in this top-level directory.
 Do "make" here, which does the build in the